kriswallsmith/assetic/README.md

  * `CssImportFilter`: inlines imported stylesheets
  * `CssMinFilter`: minifies CSS
  * `CssRewriteFilter`: fixes relative URLs in CSS assets when moving to a new URL
+ * `EmberPrecompileFilter`: precompiles Handlebars templates into Javascript for use in the Ember.js framework
  * `GoogleClosure\CompilerApiFilter`: compiles Javascript using the Google Closure Compiler API
  * `GoogleClosure\CompilerJarFilter`: compiles Javascript using the Google Closure Compiler JAR
  * `HandlebarsFilter`: compiles Handlebars templates into Javascript